What Does "the Joy of the Lord Is My Strength" Mean in the Bible?

 The joy of the Lord is found on the road to restoration.
 God convicts us of sin, and often our first reaction is guilt and shame.
 But those feelings never come from God.
 Ezra the scribe gathered all the people.
 He read to them from God’s book and skilled ministers explained the words and their meaning to the people.
 Nehemiah 8:8 says, “They read from the book, from the Law of God, clearly, and they gave the sense, so that the people understood the reading.”

 Once the people understood — really understood — they wept.
 God's Word was opening their eyes to the way they had failed Him, but Nehemiah was quick to remind them of who the Lord is.
-“They could delight in the joy of the Lord because he is a forgiving God, gracious and compassionate.” -NIV Quest Study Bible Notes
+“They could delight in the joy of the Lord because he is a forgiving God, gracious and compassionate,” explains the NIV Quest Study Bible Notes.

 The above verse is part of Jesus’ prayer to the Father (NIV Cultural Backgrounds Study Bible) and possibly Jesus’ longest prayer (NIV Study Bible Notes).
 Jesus experienced the fulfilling joy that stemmed from His Father’s strength, and wanted us to be filled and overflowing with it (John 15:11).

-“We have a great High Priest who constantly intercedes on our behalf.
+The First 15 devotional explains that “we have a great High Priest who constantly intercedes on our behalf.
 The Son of God and Man loves you more deeply than you can fathom.
-He prays for you, that you might walk in the abundant life his death affords you.” -First 15
+He prays for you, that you might walk in the abundant life his death affords you.”

 “Then he said to them, ‘Go, eat of the fat, drink of the sweet, and send portions to him who has nothing prepared; for this day is holy to our Lord.
-Do not be grieved, for the joy of the LORD is your strength.”
-Nehemiah 8:10 NAS
+Do not be grieved, for the joy of the LORD is your strength” (Nehemiah 8:10).

 The first “Lord” means “my lord of men or of God; a title spoken in place of Yahweh in Jewish display of reverence.”
 LORD, in all caps later in the verse, refers to the root of our joy, which strengthens us.
 It is the Hebrew word "Yehovah" (YHWH).
 Jehovah, the existing One.
 The proper name of the one true God.
 The root of ‘Yehovah’ is Hayah.
 Scattered throughout its definition are these phrases: “to be, become, come to pass, exist, happen, fall out; to happen; come to pass; arise; be established; be finished.”